ibm-cloud-docs/vpc/hpvs-deploy-pay-now.md

 4. Paste the created contract information into **User data**.
 5. Under the **Networking**, select your VPC and subnet.
 6. Click **Create virtual server**.
-7. View the logs in the Log Analysis instance dashboard.
+7. View the logs in the ICL instance dashboard.
 8. Assign a floating IP address to the Hyper Protect Virtual Server for VPC instance and click Save.
 9. To open the PayNow website, copy and paste the floating IP address and use your browser to open the PayNow website under the URL `https://<floatingip>:8443/index.html`.